-Buying Shiba Inu with cash isn't common in the Philippines, but it can still be done.
+Buying Shiba Inu with cash isn't common in the UK, but it can still be done.

 There are a few ways to buy SHIB with cash:

 Shiba Inu ATMs.
-You can purchase SHIB with cash using a specialized Shiba Inu ATM.
-These can be found in many major cities in the Philippines.
+You can purchase SHIB with cash using a specialised Shiba Inu ATM.
+These can be found in many major cities in the UK.
 You will still need to hand over some photo ID and pass a Know Your Customer (KYC) check.

 Peer-to-peer (P2P).
 You can use a P2P platform to find someone who will sell you SHIB directly in exchange for cash.
 Beware that this comes with a high risk of fraud if you attempt to settle the transaction in-person or without an escrow service.
 Look for an established and reputable platform that provides an escrow service and facilitates your trade online.